-Below, I’ve listed 12 of my Skillshare classes in the sequence that I use when developing a character for a picture book.
-From the things to consider (before even picking up a pencil), designing the face, head and body, all the way through to deciding on illustration technique and style.
+Below, I’ve listed my series of Skillshare classes in the sequence that I use when I develop any kind of character.
+From designing the face and head all the way through to deciding on illustration technique and style.
 Whether you’re new to illustration or a seasoned artist, there’s something for everyone.
 Use my classes to either brush-up in one area or work your way through the entire series for a comprehensive guide.

 All you need to do is (roll-over the title and) click on the link to join me in class … and, if you’re new to Skillshare, click on the link/s, follow the prompts … for a two-month FREE trial!